 Board of Directors

 Mr. Smejtek leads a product development engineering team for TE Connectivity (formerly Tyco Electronics).
-Mr. Smejtek is the father of a student in her third year of our elementary program.
+Mr. Smejtek is the father of a student in her fourth year of our elementary program.

 Rachel Weisshaar is a judicial law clerk at the Oregon Court of Appeals.
 In September 2014, she will join the Oregon Department of Justice as an Honors Attorney.
 She holds a B.A. in English from Pomona College and a J.D. from Vanderbilt University Law School.
 She lives two blocks away from Portland Montessori School.

 Dr. August is a retired Psychologist who specialized in the assessment, care and treatment of infants, toddlers and young children.
 Her area of practice focused on Developmental Disabilities with a particular interest in children with Autism.
 She has two grandchildren in the primary program.